 Michigan Alumni Travel Safety and Cancellation Policies

-At this time, states across the U.S. and countries around the world are beginning to reopen.
-Looking toward the future, some are even starting to think about traveling once again.
-That moment will be different for everyone, but Michigan Alumni Travel and its tour operators want to be prepared.
-To that end, we have been developing guidelines to ensure travelers’ health and safety throughout the entire trip.
+Michigan Alumni Travel and its tour operators have been developing guidelines to ensure travelers’ health and safety throughout their entire trip.
 Here are some measures being put in place:

 • Extensive training: Tour directors and site guides are being trained extensively in hygiene and social distancing.